View Faculty Video

 Summary Statement of Research Interests

-Early modern French Literature, the culture of reading, injurious speech and publicity, the literature of travel, religion as discourse, and the plant / animal / human boundary in early modern culture.
+Early modern French Literature, injurious speech and publicness, religion as discourse, early modern diplomacy, theater and performance in sixteenth-century France, and the plant / human boundary in early modern materialist philosophy & fiction and contemporary ecological thought.

 Conferences and Other Presentations